fxclient/FXclient/readme.md

+#Notice: This project is currently dicontinued
+You can still use the old version currently available at https://fxclient.cf and it's actually useful because the map upload button is still there, while the real creator removed it from the real game, so it is very useful on mobile devices where you can't drag and drop the map
+Maybe the project will be revived sometime but currently it will stay like this.

 ## What is FX Client?
 FX Client is the first Territorial.io client, targeting better User Interface and better User Experience, It's basically Territorial.io but better.